Force over Distance: Chapter 41

 Scott tensed, holding himself still, helping where he could.
 And, when it came, the blood made everything easier.

-When the lieutenant was free, Young found the man’s palm and tapped out a pattern in Morse code on his hand.
+When the lieutenant was free, Young found the man’s palm and tapped a pattern in Morse code on his hand.
 Can you move.
 He had to repeat the message twice before Scott tapped back.

 Some.
 The other man’s fingers were shaky and cold.